 It’s a common misconception that all creatives are broke and can’t find work.
 There are so many ways to do it, and there will be something out there

 Do what you love and don’t give up on what you want to do.

-What to expect if you want to be a jewellery designer
+What to expect if you want to become a jewellery maker

-- Jewellery designer/maker working hours: 40 to 42 hours per week
+- Jewellery maker working hours: 40 to 42 hours per week

 - jewellery silversmithing and allied trades: silversmithing

 The British Academy of Jewellery offers apprenticeships in jewellery manufacture and design across England.